Stargardt Disease Treatment

 Protective behaviors

-Right now, there is no cure for Stargardt disease – however, there are things you can do to help protect your current vision and promote eye health.1
+Right now, there is no cure for Stargardt disease.
+But there are things you can do to help protect your current vision and promote eye health:1

-• When you are out in the sunlight, especially bright light, wear dark sunglasses, and if possible, a wide-brimmed hat.
+• Wear dark sunglasses and a wide-brimmed hat when you are outdoors.
 This helps to minimize the stress placed on your light-sensing cells and thus reduces the buildup of lipofuscin.

-• If you smoke cigarettes, consider quitting, since cigarette smoke and secondhand smoke can be detrimental to vision health.
+• If you smoke cigarettes, consider quitting.
+Cigarette smoke and secondhand smoke can be harmful to vision health.

 • Check your vitamin supplements if you take any to make sure you aren’t taking more than the recommended daily allowance of vitamin A. Too much vitamin A can encourage lipofuscin deposition and possibly speed up vision loss.